in

 strawberry smoothie bowl

-To make this smoothie you can take chopped strawberries and bananas and mix them together in a grinder, add a little sugar in it for an extra taste.
+To make this smoothie, you can take chopped strawberries and bananas and mix them together in a blender, adding a little sugar for an extra taste.

 • Mashed potatoes with corn